 Classification of Split Cord Malformations

-Split cord malformations are divided into two types according to presence of a dividing septum and single vs dual dural sac.
+Split cord malformations are divided into two types according to the presence of a dividing septum and single vs dual dural sac.

 Duplicated dural sac, with common midline spur (osseous or fibrous) and usually symptomatic